-Defines whether AID is to halt or continue program execution after the %TRACE terminates.
+Defines whether AID is to halt or continue program execution after the %TRACE terminates. 'continue' applies until a different operand value for it is entered in a new %TRACE or until the program terminates.

 - S The program is halted.
 AID issues a STOP message containing the localization information about the interrupt point.
 S is the default value. - R The program is continued without a message being issued.